A Lotte Data – Minecraft Data Pack

 • In the Deep Dark, disc fragments (5) can be found as treasure.

-• In swamps and mangrove swamps, slimeballs can be found as junk.
+• In swamps and mangrove swamps, slimeballs can be found as treasure.

 • In lush caves, spore blossoms can be found as junk.